Languages with Type Inference: OCaml, Scala, Haskell

 renameFile "/tmp/bar" "/tmp/foo"

-create symlink, symlink test, readlink import System.Posix.Files
+create symlink, symlink test, readlink open Unix

 createSymbolicLink "/etc/hosts" "/tmp/hosts"